knerini/libasm/README.md

 > call malloc WRT ..plt      ; process to the C function call
 > ```
 - `WRT ..plt` : With Respect To Procedure Linkage Table.
 Refers to a specific syntax used when dealing with position-independent code (PIC) and shared libraries in the context of dynamic linking.
 In NASM, `WRT ..plt` tells the assembler to refer to the PLT entry for the given symbol rather than its actual address or Global Offset Table (GOT) entry.
+## Command Line Arguments
+- Since the operating system will call the main program as a function, the standard calling convention applies.
+- Argument count is passed as parameter in `rdi` and argument vector address as parameter in `rsi`.
+- Argument vector address is an array containing the quadword addresses of the string for each argument.
+Each string is NULL terminated by the operating system and will not contain a newline character.